Marietta Chrousala: Television

+Author

+In 2011, Marietta co-authored a cookbook with her mother titled Apo Mitera Se Kori (From Mother to Daughter).

+Olympic Games Involvement

+Marietta began volunteering for the Athens 2004 Olympic Games as early as 2002, contributing to planning and organizational efforts.

+In January 2004, she was selected to present the official summer uniform for torchbearers at a press event hosted by ATHENS 2004, President Gianna Angelopoulos-Daskalaki.

+That summer, she participated in the Olympic Torch Relay, carrying the flame during its journey through Greece.
+During the Games, she served as VIP hospitality coordinator for the boxing events, where she welcomed guests and dignitaries.

 Other projects

 Business

 In 2012, Chrousala decided to set up her own business with handmade sandals based on the ancient Greek element.
 The office of mariettasfantasy is located in London.

-Writing

-In 2011 Chrousala and her mother, Aglaia, wrote their own book with cooking tips, "Apo Mitera Se Kori" (From Mother To Daughter).

 Personal life

 On June 5, 2010, Chrousala married Greek shipowner Leon Patitsas after four years of relationship.
 They have three children: a daughter Margo Patitsa (born October 24, 2012) and two sons Spyros Patitsas (born March 4, 2015) and Konstantinos Patitsas (born January 6, 2018).

 Chrousala and Patitsas live between Athens, London and Miami.
 They are close friends with Maria Menounos and Kalomira.